2022 Tennessee Senate election: District 33

+District 33 is based in South and Southwest Memphis, also covering small parts of Collierville and other Shelby County areas.

-Former incumbent Democrat Katrina Robinson was elected with 100% of the vote in 2018.
+Former incumbent Democrat Katrina Robinson was elected with 100.00% of the vote in 2018.
 In 2022, Robinson was expelled due to her indictment on charges of wire fraud.
 Democrat London Lamar was appointed to the Tennessee Senate in March 2022 by the Shelby County Commission.
 Lamar was sworn in on March 8, 2022, and effectively resigned her house seat.

-Lamar ran for a full term and won.
+Lamar ran for a full term and won with 80.6% of the vote.